 Each year, the Northeast Basketmakers Guild (NBG) awards grants to advance the art of basket weaving.
 Whether a beginning weaver or an experienced teacher, members can take advantage of this benefit to perfect a skill they are already using or to challenge themselves to learn a new technique.

 NBG Grants for 2023

 Grants awarded were—

-The Susi Nuss Grant for $500 to attend a non-NBG event of the applicant’s choice was given to two NBG members in 2022:
+The Susi Nuss Grant for $500 to attend a non-NBG event of the applicant’s choice was given to three NBG members in 2023:

 There are three grant categories.
 Two of the grants are named in honor of founders of NBG who made notable contributions to NBG.